Pregnancy and Scoliosis: What You Should Know Before, During, and After

 2. Strengthening and Stability

 Core stability, hip strength, and postural awareness all play key roles in supporting the spine during pregnancy.
-Gentle strength training, scoliosis-specific exercises (such as Schroth-based corrections), and flexibility work can help prepare your body for the added demands of pregnancy.
+Strength training, scoliosis-specific exercises (such as Schroth-based corrections), and flexibility work can help prepare your body for the added demands of pregnancy and delivery.

 3. Breathing and Lung Capacity

-If your curve affects your ribcage, you may already notice breathing asymmetries.
-Practicing breathing exercises before pregnancy can improve lung capacity and help manage shortness of breath later on.
+If your curve affects your ribcage, you may already notice breathing difficulties or asymmetries.
+Practicing diaphragmatic breathing exercises before pregnancy can improve lung capacity and help manage shortness of breath later on, when baby grows large enough to compress the thoracic cavity where your lungs reside.

 4. Education and Daily Strategies

 Understanding your curve provides valuable insight into how your body compensates and what you can do to correct it.
-Learning posture strategies before pregnancy sets you up for success—not only during pregnancy, but also afterward, when you’ll be multitasking and adjusting to life as a sleep-deprived parent.
-Proper positioning skills early on can make feeding, lifting, and everyday tasks easier on your spine.
+Learning posture strategies before pregnancy sets you up for success—not only during pregnancy, but also afterward, when you’ll be caring for an infant and adjusting to life as a sleep-deprived parent.
+Proper positioning strategies early on can make feeding, carrying, rocking, lifting baby up and down off the ground, washing bottles, and laundering endless baby clothes easier on your spine.

 During Pregnancy: What to Expect